-- A well seasoned cast iron skillet is best for this recipe.
+A well seasoned cast iron skillet is best for keto taco pie recipe.

 Mine is 10 inches and well seasoned.
 I used one like this and have had it for years.
 You can put a coating of oil over yours if needed.

 They last forever if you take care of them.
 And, if you ever find one in good shape at a yard sale than I wouldn't turn my nose up at it...cast iron is the best.

 - This isn't difficult.
 Just make sure that you take your time and make sure there are no big holes in your "crust".

 Use a little less than half of the dough for this step and it should cover the bottom and about ¾ of the way up the sides.

 - Add the meat and cheese.